 Interest Expense.
 Interest expense decreased \$2.1 million, or 21%, to \$7.9 million in fiscal 2004 as compared to \$10.0 million in fiscal 2003.
-Interest expense decreased primarily due to a decrease in the average debt outstanding including the January 2004 early retirement of the \$85.0 million senior secured notes, and lower average interest rates.
-The average debt outstanding in 2004 as compared to 2003 was a result of utilizing net proceeds from common unit offerings for the debt repayment.
+Interest expense decreased primarily due to an approximate 2.15% lower average interest rate in 2004 compared to 2003, partially offset by an approximate \$6.7 million increase in the average debt outstanding in 2004 compared to 2003 including the January 2004 early retirement of the \$85.0 million senior secured notes.
+The average debt outstanding in 2004 was greater than that outstanding on average compared to 2003 as a result of borrowings for acquisitions exceeding the utilization of net proceeds from our common unit offerings for debt repayment.